 When it comes to getting to Krakow in the run-up to Yuletide, you might find that flight prices are higher than usual as you get closer to Christmas.
 Luckily Krakow Christmas Market starts in late November, so there is no need to plan your trip to Krakow during the busiest period.
 You will save some bucks by travelling between late November and the first half of December.
 That’s when you’ll also find the best deals on hotels.

 There is no shortage of fantastic places to stay in Krakow, so you shouldn’t have much trouble finding the right place for you.
 From five-star luxury pads to simple backpacker-friendly accommodations, there are places for all budgets.
 If visiting the Christmas market is your priority, we recommend staying around the old town, so you can walk to the square without using public transport.

 Check out this list of some of the cosiest hotels close to the main square:

-Okay, so this might not be the most high-end spot in the old town, but it’s a great option for those travelling on a tight budget.
-Mundo Hostel offers simple but well-priced private and shared rooms in the heart of the historical centre.
+- Mundo Hostel – Okay, so this might not be the most high-end spot in the old town, but it’s a great option for those traveling on a tight budget.
+Mundo Hostel offers simple but well-priced private and shared rooms in the heart of the historical center.

 Christmas markets near Krakow